jacksonwalters/aes-block-cipher-modes/README.md

 - runs AES encryption many times (e.g., 10,000) on that same block, measuring the total time taken.
 - Records the total elapsed time for these encryptions.
 - Outputs a CSV where each line corresponds to a plaintext first byte value and the total time to encrypt 10,000 blocks with that first byte.

-### Usage

-To compile: `gcc -Wall -Wextra -O2 -o timing main_timing.c aes256.c key_expansion.c sbox.c`

-This produces a `timing.csv` file consisting of the time it takes to encode a single byte averaged over 10,000 runs.

-One can view this plot with the Python code: `python plot_timing.py`

 ---